 - Reliable service

-To become certified a dealership must demonstrate their commitment to excellence by meeting high standards in key areas:
+To become Marine Industry Certified, a dealership must demonstrate its commitment to excellence by meeting high standards in several key areas:

 - Professional sales/service processes

-Benefits of Buying from a Marine Five Star Certified Dealer
+Benefits of Buying from a Marine Industry Certified Dealership

 - Assurance of dealership's commitment to excellence

-- Guaranteed opportunity for you to provide feedback and resolve issues
+- Guaranteed opportunity to provide feedback and resolve issues